-9. The WLAN controller can act as a DHCP server for access points and the associated WLAN clients.
+- 9. The WLC is able to act as a DHCP server for APs and the associated WLAN clients.
 To set this up, activate the DHCP server for the 'INTRANET' and the 'GUEST-ACCESS'.
-In LANconfig you find this setting under Configuration > TCP/IP > DHCP > DHCP networks.

-Activation of the DHCP server is obligatory for the guest network and optional for the internal network.
+In LANconfig you find this setting under Configuration > TCP/IP > DHCP > DHCP networks. - Activation of the DHCP server is obligatory for the guest network and optional for the internal network.
 There are other ways of realizing a DHCP server for the internal network.